darthsid2000/CS31/README.md

 # CS31
-My solutions to CS 31 with Professor Smallberg
+My solutions to CS 31 with Professor Smallberg (Fall 2018)